 - Mate X: Huawei’s $2,600 foldable phone steps up to Galaxy Fold with three screens, four rear cameras, 5G (CNET)

 Where can I buy it?

-The Galaxy Fold will sell in the US through AT&T and T-Mobile on April 26.
-Release dates in other countries were not announced.
+The Galaxy Fold is expected to sell in the US through AT&T and T-Mobile in late September, though Samsung hasn’t announced an official US release date.
 The US price will start at $1,980.
-There will be 4G LTE and 5G versions.
+There will be a 4G LTE version, but no 5G version.

 - Special Report: How 5G will transform business (Free PDF) (ZDNet)

 - Five industries that will be most affected by 5G (ZDNet)

 - Galaxy Fold with 5G launching in May in South Korea (ZDNet)

 What are the specs?

 - Display: Main display: 7.3″ QXGA+ Dynamic AMOLED (4.2:3); Cover display: 4.6 ” HD+ Super AMOLED (21:9)